umee-network/docs/docs/governance/community-dao/translators.md

 > TLDR: Translators are responsible for translating, organizing, and sharing official Umee content with the community members who need it.

+> To get started as an translator visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee).

 <br>

 ## Overview